Monday, 28 August 2017

 A plaque commemorating the contribution of three thousand men, who participated in the WW I, on the side of the British Empire.
 (24.07.2017.)

-I found three plaques in three villages, which briefly tell the contribution of that village to the war efforts.
-The plaques
+I found three plaques in three villages, which briefly tell the contribution of those villages to the war efforts.
+The pictures of those plaques are given below:

 Surraki